arjunguha/compsci220-scala/website/hw/sudoku/index.md

 <a href="http://xkcd.com/74/"><img src=" http://imgs.xkcd.com/comics/su_doku.jpg"></a>

-**This assignment has not been officially released.
-It may change completely.
-If you start it early, you do so at your own risk.**

 For this assignment, you will write a Sudoku solver.
 To do so, you will (1) use Scala collections extensively, (2) implement a *backtracking search* algorithm, and (3) implement *constraint propagation*.